 Interaction Design and Micro Animation

-In my experience designing for both television and interactive, the animation needs to have depth and complexity and allow for discovery upon multiple views by the viewer/user.
-In interactive design, and especially in mobile the less animation, the better.
-In fact, if the user does not perceive the animation at all the first time, or even for a month, I believe that’s a great animation.
+In my experience designing for both television and interactive applications, the animation needs to have depth, complexity, and simplicity that allows for discovery upon multiple views over time.
+In web and application design, desktop and mobile, the less animation the better.
+Especially so in apps where the user sees the animation over and over again.
+In fact, if the user does not acknowledge the animations existence the first time, or even for a month, I believe that’s a great animation.
 Then upon discovering the animation if the user appreciates the simplicity and nuances that can be the furthering of a relationship.

 Think Paul Rand and how he designed logos; there was often a “hidden smile” for the user to discover and appreciate, even after having experienced the service for a long time.
 The “seeing” of something previously overlooked takes the relationship further, personalizing it.
-Then if perhaps the user then again forgets about that animation and takes it for granted again, even better.
-Remember, the micro-animation enhances the experience, it doesn’t dominate, the less it is “noticed” the further the experiential relationship is imperceptibly enhanced and appreciated.
-No need to shout out how awesome you are - all the time.
+Then if perhaps the user forgets about that animation, and takes it for granted, even better.
+Remember, the micro-animation can subliminally enhance the experience, not dominate our shout out it’s existence.
+The less noticed, and the more more imperceptible it enhances the experience and the more it’s appreciated.

 Less is more.